 Another example could be Harry Browne’s Permanent Portfolio.
 His approach holds four asset classes that respond to market fluctuations in specific ways.

-This strategy gets more complicated when you focus on individual
+This strategy gets more complicated when you focus on individual stocks in specific sectors, buying on margin.

 If you’d like to learn more about this topic, here’s a curated list of other investment strategies and model portfolios we’ve covered: